openfaas/docs/docs/architecture/autoscaling.md

 https://stefanprodan.com/2018/kubernetes-scaleway-baremetal-arm-terraform-installer/#horizontal-pod-autoscaling

+In addition to the above, both of the OpenFaaS watchdogs automatically provide custom metrics that can be used for HPAv2 scaling rules.

 ## Zero-scale

 Scaling to zero is available in OpenFaaS but is not turned on by default.
 There are two parts that make up scaling to zero or (zero-scale) in the project.
 You can read more about how this works on the [OpenFaaS blog](https://www.openfaas.com/blog/zero-scale/).